lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

-The *compare* application is useful for examining two replicate experiments, or two experiments from different conditions, treatments etc. The compare application is called by default if the input object to `pRolocVis` is a `MSnSetList` of 2 `MSnSets`, but it can also be specified by calling the argument `app = compare`.
-For example, in the code chunk below we first create a `MSnSetList` of replicates 1 and 2 of the hyperLOPIT data, this is then passed to `pRolocVis`.
+The *compare* application is useful for examining two replicate experiments, or two experiments from different conditions, treatments etc. The compare application is called by default if the input object to `pRolocVis` is an `MSnSetList` of 2 `MSnSets`, but it can also be specified by calling the argument `app = compare`.
+For example, in the code chunk below we first create an `MSnSetList` of replicates 1 and 2 of the hyperLOPIT data, this is then passed to `pRolocVis`.

 \
 \